vacp2p/rfc/waku.md

 **Messages**

-This packet is used for sending the standard Whisper envelopes.
+This packet is used for sending the standard Waku envelopes.

 **PoW Requirement**

-This packet is used by Whisper nodes for dynamic adjustment of their individual PoW requirements.
+This packet is used by Waku nodes for dynamic adjustment of their individual PoW requirements.
 Recipient of this message should no longer deliver the sender messages with PoW lower than specified in this message.

 PoW is defined as average number of iterations, required to find the current BestBit (the number of leading zero bits in the hash), divided by message size and TTL: